FBAR & FATCA

-The following is a case study example of how one individual can get stuck in the FBAR/FATCA matrix:
+The following is a case study example of how individuals can get stuck in the FBAR/FATCA matrix:

 David Received a FATCA Letter

-Recently, David’s wife, Irene (who resides primarily in Hong Kong) informs David that they received a FATCA Letter at their home from the foreign financial institution (Hang Seng Bank).
+Recently, David’s wife, Irene (who resides primarily in Hong Kong) informs David that they received a FATCA Letter at their home from the foreign financial institution.
 The letter requests that David and his wife (as a Green Card Holder) confirm their US residence status.

 David and Irene’s Information is Sent to the IRS

 Multiple foreign banks have already provided the IRS with David and Irene’s information regarding their foreign accounts as part of their standard FATCA and CRS reporting process.